BRMatt/blog/source/archive/2010-07-07-apache-cant-connect-to-remote-mysql-server-but-scripts-can.markdown

 head bashing and confusion we found the solution at the bottom of one of those very very long [experts exchange](http://www.experts-exchange.com/Database/MySQL/Q_22606034.html) threads.

-It turns out that some linux distros has a neat little access control system called SELinux which was blocking communication by apache to remote database servers.
+It turns out that some linux distros have a neat little access control system called SELinux which was blocking communication by apache to remote database servers.
 The aforementioned exchange thread suggests disabling SELinux entirely by executing